stevejarvis/stevejarvis.github.io/_posts/2021-2-18-homemade-power-meter.md

 here, largely because I was last in the weeds on this more than a year ago, and that's what I get for procrastinating.

+Or if you wanna cut to it, the code and schematics are all [open source on GitHub:](https://github.com/stevejarvis/powermeter) [https://github.com/stevejarvis/powermeter](https://github.com/stevejarvis/powermeter)

 ## Performance
 Overall, this really did work well.
 It's within a reasonable margin of error when compared with commercial